Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon): necessite une nouvelle version du format BBM
+- [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
+	- The visibility of the Hull + the Hull drawing info, such as color and line thickness should be set per layer
+	- Need a new BBM version to save the info in the file, and reload it
 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages:
-	- les lignes verticales et horizontale sont sélectionnables et bougeable à la souris, et la position est ajustable dans le cadre margins
-	- Il faut une sorte de rulers en haut et en bas, pour setter la valeur en studs, pour remplacer les margins
-	- Donc les 4 valeur de margin disparaissent, puisque les lignes de margin deviennent de simple rulers à déplacer.
-	- Puis ajouter un overlay en gris pour les marges coupées.
-	- Mais attention en fait il faut garder la même résolution sur toutes les images.
-Mais si on élargie trop un ruler et que la résolution max de l'image est atteinte, alors on réduit la résolution.
-Du coup, on ne peut plus éditer la taille de l'image?
-Sauf si une seule image?
-Ou alors il faut cliquer sur l'image qu'on veut éditer, changer sa taille, ce qui change la résolution.
-Mais les contrainte sont chainte, car la taille limite dépends de la réso et de la plus grande image, pas de l'image qu'on édite.
-	- Oui je pense afficher les dimensions en pixels dans le règles en haut devrait suffire, pour chaque colones et lignes
-	- Juste à l'init de la fenetre on calcule une réso conseillé, en fonction de la taille du layout, et ce pour une seule image
+	- Add 2 number box in front of Width/height size of image, which by default contains 1 (minimum 1), but you can increase the number.
+All images have the same size (split equally)
+	- Draw additional red lines (grid) on the preview depending on the number box value
+	- Add a gray overlay for the margins (to improve readability)
+	- export several images with the cell numbers in the file name.
+	- Add a button and a combo box listing all the grid layers to split along the grid
+	- Reorganize the area numeric up down in a cross
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format